larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## Reinstatement

 People and circumstances change.
-Individuals whose participation rights have been suspended from a forum may request reinstatement.
+Individuals whose participation privileges have been suspended from a forum may request reinstatement.
 Requests for reinstatement
 may be made only a year after the initial decision, and then